 Practical buyer profile:

-• Auto body repair shops
+• Auto body repair shops looking for competitive edge and reduced callbacks.

-• DIY and light industrial metal maintenance users
+• DIY and light industrial metal maintenance users seeking superior protection for infrastructure, machinery, and various metal assets.

 Commercial proof: